contentful/create-contentful-app/packages/contentful--react-apps-toolkit/README.md

 # React Toolkit for Contentful Apps

-This package consists of helpers and hooks to create a Contentful app with React.
+These hooks offer a simple way to bring frequently needed functionality into your react based [Contentful apps](/developers/docs/extensibility/app-framework/).

-This library can be used in apps created by [`create-contentful-app`](https://www.npmjs.com/package/create-contentful-app), but can also be used with any other React app using Contentful's [App SDK](https://www.npmjs.com/package/@contentful/app-sdk).
+They can be used in apps created by [`create-contentful-app`](https://github.com/contentful/create-contentful-app), as well as any other React app using Contentful's [App SDK](https://github.com/contentful/ui-extensions-sdk).

 ## Installation